rxluz/booksys/README.md

 <a name="internationalization-change-translations"></a> Change translations
 </summary>
 <br>
-You can change the translations using Poedit and reimport the file or change the `translation.js` in the `src/common/locales/` folder.
+You can change the translations using [Poedit](https://poedit.net/) and reimport the file or change the `translation.js` in the `src/common/locales` folder.

 Some situations require changing this file straight due to a bug to export plurals; you need to edit this file directly when you need plurals.